schulle4u/atmiral/README.md

 * Command: The actual command that is called  from the menu entry.
 * Arguments: Any type of fixed or dynamic command options.
 The text between `<` and `>` is recognized as a template and the menu prompts for user input when the command is called.

 **Note**: The field names above can be translated into any language.
 If WhipLaunch is being used in a language other than English, the field names must also be specified in that language, provided they have been translated in the relevant language file.
+To use the launcher in another language, you can call it using e.g. `WHIPLAUNCHLANG=de ./whiplaunch.sh`

 ## Example